 During the Yu Duan confinement period the mother and baby usually receive organized support from family members, including her husband or partner, from respected women within the community, from traditional birth attendants or midwives, or other young women and acquaintances from the community.

 In Thailand, Thai Baby or Thai Infant Massage is regularly applied.
 It can support stimulating an infant’s muscular and nervous system, help prevent any malformation, and can assist in a healthy development of the child’s body, mind and spirit.

 Dietary care for the mother is of vital importance for high-quality breast milk, that is, of course, if the mother can or will breastfeed.
 As breastfeeding is seen as very important in Thailand, the mother will adhere to a variety of dietary rules, thereby giving the baby the best she can.

-Depending on the region in Thailand there are many variations in rituals applied.
+Depending on the region in Thailand there are many variations in the kinds of rituals that are adhered to.
 Below we mention a few.

-- A prominent tradition is the so-called “beautification” of the newborn.
-Immediately after birth, for instance, the traditional midwife cuts the umbilical cord (usually not with bamboo any more as in the old days), and washes and beautifies the little one with yellow and white powder;
+◾ A prominent tradition is the so-called “beautification” of the newborn.
+Immediately after birth, for instance, the traditional midwife cuts the umbilical cord (usually not with bamboo any longer such as in the old days), and washes and beautifies the little one with yellow and white powder;

-- The “Entering the Fire” ritual is done to protect both mother and newborn from being harmed by ghosts and the heat;
+◾ The “Entering the Fire” ritual is done to protect both mother and newborn from being harmed by ghosts and heat;

 In Thailand, it’s not specified when exactly the newborn period ends.
-In general, one will see a general process to independence of the child.
+In general, one will see a gradual process to independence of the child.
 It’s for instance not uncommon that a child sleeps for many years with the parents in one bed.
-Some say the newborn period is over when the child doesn’t need any diapers any longer, but all this varies a lot across the country.
+Some say the newborn period is over when the child doesn’t need any diapers any longer, but all this varies a lot depending on the region of the country.